theodoredyer/cuda-knn/README.md

 Given I'm not entirely sure how to fit kernel executions into the puzzle of the non parametric model, preliminary thoughts are the following:
 - Data parallelism inside calculate_euclidian function, this is going to be a relatively straightforward calculation made thousands of times, each with up to k internal calculations, should be relatively easy to model with a cuda solution.
 - Inside calculate_weights function, same as with calculate_euclidian, going to be a huge amount of data parallelism if I can figure out a way to model it.
+- May need to manually remove the index column from my dataset to be able to process it cleanly in Cuda C.